We work in partnership with Goldsmiths' staff, lending our support and expertise to the shared goal of excellence in teaching and learning.

-Although the relationship between TaLIC and our non-TaLIC colleagues is more equal, it must also constitute one of partnership to be effective.
+The relationship between TaLIC and our non-TaLIC colleagues must also constitute one of partnership to be effective.
 Hence, TaLIC’s mission is to work in partnership with Goldsmiths' staff, lending our support and expertise to the shared goal of excellence in teaching and learning.

 TaLIC’s Core Activities

 An important part of TaLIC’s role is to act as a conduit helping to bring together people from across the College to share insights and best practice in teaching and learning.
 We have four main areas of core activity:

 We support the implementation of Goldsmiths Learning, Teaching and Assessment Strategy 2017-2021 by contributing to the development and implementation of college-wide policies and projects.

 For example, we have co-hosted interdepartmental workshops on The Student Voice and Sharing Good Practice in Assessment and Feedback.
 We also took the lead in consulting on and drafting a revised Assessment Feedback Policy (PDF).

 Continued Professional Development